sl0/findcnt/README.txt

 # findcnt.py version 0.9                                               #
 #                                                                      #
 # Options:                                                             #
 #   -h, --help       show this help message and exit                   #
 #   -s PATTERN       single pattern, may be regex, OR:                 #
 #   -l PATTERN_FILE  file containing patterns, one per line            #
-#   -f SOURCES_FILE   use this file only OR:                           #
+#   -d SOURCES_FILE  single file OR: search recursive in this directory#
-#   -d PATH_TO_FILES  directory, searched for plain files (recursive)  #
-#   -t SOURCES_TYPE   resrict filenames to file-type, f.e.: *tex       #
+#   -t SOURCES_TYPE  resrict filenames to file-type, f.e.: 'php$'      #
 #                                                                      #
-#                                                                      #
 ########################################################################
 #                                                                      #
 # License: GNU General Public License version 3 or newer               #
-# Date:    2012-02-07                                                  #
+# Date:    2012-02-17                                                  #
 # Author:  sl0.self@googlemail.com                                     #
 #                                                                      #
 ########################################################################
-# This is file README.txt for my patternmatching script.
+# This is file README.txt for patternmatching script.
 # Its main purpose is to provide inline tests for the program.
-# The tests rely on intact content of files test1.dat and test2.dat
+# All the tests rely on intact content of file test1.dat
+# test1.dat contains the lines in between the minus-signs:
+#---------------------------
+# class
+# print
+# for
+# def
+# if
+# try:
+#---------------------------
+# To create a test1.dat, remoe the leading '# ' of the lines above
+#
-# the first test shows correctness of reading patterns into
+# The first test shows correctness of reading patterns into
 # the findcnt Object:

    >>> #coding=utf-8